 Understanding a text’s structure (and how to navigate it) is a key component of comprehension.
 I always tell my students that they can find the main idea by understanding the text structure!
 Many state and even district reading assessments include questions focused on text structure, so this next freebie is a great tool for test prep!
 In the Text Structure Reading Comprehension Passages freebie, you will find three reading comprehension passages and multiple-choice questions to help your learners prepare for their tests!

-Using context clues to determine the meaning of a word is only part of inferencing.
 To infer means to look at the available information you have and draw a conclusion as to its meaning.
 You may even phrase it as “reading between the lines.”
-To take this still a step further, I have students read passages daily about different informational text topics and then answer two multiple-choice questions that focus on the central idea and an inference that could be made from the passage.
+I have students read passages daily about different informational text topics and then answer two multiple-choice questions that focus on the central idea and an inference that could be made from the passage.
 To support their choice, students are asked to provide a quote that supports the inference they made.
 These activities are great for bell ringers to start your class, to use as homework to extend the lesson, or even to use as test prep!
 Try it for yourself free using Week 1 of the Daily Reading: Central Ideas and Inferencing 8 Week Bundle!

 Additional Reading Passages